mraruziev/mraruziev.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
- The BOM lists all required components, quantities, and relevant sourcing details needed for the project, supporting proper planning and purchasing of electronic parts.
+ -The BOM lists all required components, quantities, and relevant sourcing details needed for the project, supporting proper planning and purchasing of electronic parts.

 ## Bill of Materials  (as Image)
 ![](BOM_R.png){style width: "2000"}